daliworks/thingplus-guide/doc/GettingStartedWithHttpsAndOauth_en.md

           }
           ```

-        - reqId: Creates and uses device ID using UUID
+        - reqId: Creates and uses device ID using UUID.
-        .

         - name: You can freely input the name of the device.

         - model: Uses the device model ID in `deviceModels` when querying the gateway model.
 To register a device using the method described in this document, use the device model ID `open-api-device-v1.0`.
 If another device model is registered in the gateway model, you can substitute another device model ID when calling this API.